// no listicles · no affiliates · the answer in 30s method · policy

 What “best” means here

-Best = lowest MAPE on the DAI 2026 reference set, weighted by usability for a non-technical user.
+Best = lowest MAPE on the DAI-VAL-2026-01 reference set, weighted by usability for a non-technical user.
 We did not factor in price, since the lowest-MAPE option (PlateLens) also has a free tier that covers the typical user.
 Coaching, gamification, and community features were not scored — those are taste, not accuracy.

 If you disagree with the methodology, the method page has the full protocol.
 If a number on this page is wrong, tell us and we’ll fix it.